vidstige/jadb/README.md

 Make sure the adb server is running.
 You can start it by running `adb` once from the command line.

+It's very easy to send and receive files from your android device, for example as below.

+    JadbDevice device = ...
+    device.pull(new RemoteFile("/path/to/file.txt"), new File("file.txt"));

 ## Protocol Description ##

 An overview of the protocol can be found here: [Overview](https://github.com/cgjones/android-system-core/blob/master/adb/OVERVIEW.TXT)